Helping practices to be their best.

 - risk management and management of legal liabilities and claims (for example, liaising with insurers and legal representatives);

-- responding to enquiries and complaints regarding services provided to patients;
+- responding to your enquiries and complaints;

-- obtaining advice from consultants and other professional advisers; and
+- obtaining advice from consultants and other professional advisers;

 Does Better Medical use or disclose your personal information for direct marketing?

-If you are a patient of a GP consulting at a Better Medical clinic, we require your updated contact details as a safety measure for important appointment reminders and recalls.
+If you are a patient of a GP consulting from a Better Medical clinic, we require your updated contact details as a safety measure for important appointment reminders and recalls.
 No private healthcare information regarding your individual circumstances or test results will be disclosed in these communications.

 From time to time, we may also contact you regarding important healthcare news and announcements, or to notify you of changes at your clinic, such as opening hours, or doctors and healthcare services.
 This is only done with your consent.
 If you do not want to receive direct marketing communications or wish to change your preferences, please contact your local clinic directly.